 Located just past the roundabout at the Lora Bay Golf Course Clubhouse on Lora Bay Drive just west of Thornbury.
 This beach is located within a cove that provides great protection from Georgian Bay.
 The beach has plenty of greenspace as well as a sand beach.

-Council Beach is also along Hwy. #26 across from Grey Road #40.
+Council Beach is a modest beach located along Hwy. #26 across from Grey Road #40.

 CRAIGLEITH PROVINCIAL PARK

-The Georgian Bay shoreline at Craigleith Provincial Park offers some great fossil specimens for tracing.
+The Georgian Bay shoreline at Craigleith Provincial Park offers some great ancient fossils for tracing.
 Bring some paper and a pencil and trace the lines of 450 million-year old fossils.
-This is the only Provincial Park in the region offering camping, with 350 serviced sites.
+This is the only Provincial Park in the region offering camping, with a total of 157 sites.

 PEASMARSH NATURE RESERVE